 You can take a tour of this iconic landmark, built in 1792, as well.
 You simply cannot get over the jaw-dropping interiors of Teatro La Fenice.
 It’s a jewel box right in the heart of La Serenissima.

-Carnevale di Venezia (The Carnival of Venice)
+Revel in Carnevale di Venezia (The Carnival of Venice) Preparations

 Pretty much the only time during the Venetian winter when tourists throng the streets is during the Venice Carnival.
 It’s like a city waking up from hibernation with over the top costumes and masks everywhere you look.